Information for Authors

 The report should begin with the full title of the conference in bold capitals, followed by the organiser, venue and full date in bold upper/lower case.
 Individual speakers should be italicised the first time they are mentioned and you are encouraged to use subheadings (see above).
 Your own name should appear at the end of the report in bold upper/lower case.

-The review should begin with the full title of the work in bold capitals, followed on a new line by the author/s or editor/s in upper/lower case, then again on a new line the place of publication if it is not London, the publisher, the date of publication, number of pages and price, e.g.:
+Normal house style and punctuation rules apply.
+The review should begin with the full title of the work in bold capitals, followed on a new line by the author/s or editor/s in upper/lower case, then again on a new line the place of publication if it is not London, the publisher, the date of publication, number of pages and price, for example:

 WHITE GLOVES: HOW WE CREATE OURSELVES THROUGH MEMORY